-This interruption deprives a part of the brain of oxygen, thereby damaging some brain cells.
+A stroke occurs when the blood supply in the brain is compromised by either a clogged artery (ischemic stroke) or burst artery (hemorrhagic stroke).
+This occurrence deprives a part of the brain of oxygen, thereby damaging some brain cells.
 The body and mental functions controlled by those brain cells are affected after that.
 (You might hear a stroke called a CVA, which stands for a cerebrovascular accident.)

-The types of strokes are classified by what caused the stroke in a first place.
+The types of strokes are usually classified by what caused the stroke in a first place.

 There are 2 main types of strokes:

 1. Those caused by some kind of BLOCKAGE (called ischemic strokes).
 Nearly 80% of all strokes are ischemic.

 1-A: When blood flow to the brain becomes trapped and blocked by plaque on the mall on an artery (thrombosis).

 1-B: When a blood clot forms in the heart and travels into an artery in the brain, blocking blood flow (an embolism).